fightfil/fightfil.github.io-src/content/Penultimate-Step/03_captains_practice.md

 circles before taking her starting point again.
 Two small hops, then she crouches again for the start.

-She clears the height again, but only after the bar kindly bounces up and down.
+She clears the height again, but only after the bar bounces up and kindly returns to it's spot on the standards.
 She hit it.
 At 5'2," she slips over the bar, leaving it quivering.

 "Now 5'4".
 We're starting you guys next height, be ready."